-The state will "permit and cooperate with Federal investigations undertaken in accordance with Section 678D" of the CSBG Act, as required by the assurance under Section 676(b)(7) of the CSBG Act.
-Section 678D" of the CSBG Act.
+The state will "permit and cooperate with Federal investigations undertaken in accordance with Section 678D" of the CSBG Act, as required by the assurance under Section 676(b)(7) of the CSBG Act. 💿 Yes 🖸 No

 Note: This response will link with the corresponding assurance, Item 14.7.